Blake-Dowling/Deep-Q-Snake/README.md

 # input[13] - distance of object seen to top-left
 # input[14] - distance of object seen to top
 # input[15] - distance of object seen to top-right

+What I learned:

+The snake tended to loop, and after comparing the input and output of the keras model during this, I noticed that the model was predicting that the snake should turn 180 degrees.
+To fix this I am going to alter the direction prediction step to use the greatest value excluding the direction opposite to the snake's current direction.
+This was done by setting the tensorflow prediction vector's value at the index '(snake.direction + 2) % 4' to 0.0 before finding the vector's maximum argument.